-This course is designed to develop skills for students that are necessary for success in university life and subsequently in their working lives.
-Delivered using a blended learning approach, the course combines on-line activity, small group workshops and large group lectures to focus on areas such as improved social integration into the first year university commerce group and also on skills development across a broad range of areas: academic writing, academic research, creative thinking, problem solving, presentation skills, ICT skills and career planning.
+The objective of this course is to assist students in developing skills that are necessary for success at university and subsequently in their working lives.
+Delivered using a blended learning approach, the course combines on-line activity, small group workshops and large group lectures to focus on areas such as academic writing, academic research, creative thinking, presentation skills and career planning.